UoMResearchIT/bb-data-viz/README.md

 Britain Breathing data visualisation Wordpress plugin and data API.

-Includes api.py which generates a static JSON file of the research data from the remote database.
+Includes api.py which generates static KML files of the research data from the local database.

 api.py dependencies: